Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Your healthcare provider will talk to you about how to prepare for your procedure.
 He or she may tell you not to eat or drink anything several hours before your procedure.
 He or she will tell you which medicines to take or not take on the day of your procedure.
 You may need to stop taking blood thinners several days before your procedure to prevent bleeding.

 - You may need an ultrasound to help your healthcare provider plan your procedure.
 An ultrasound may be done to show the shape and location of your varicose veins.
 You will need to plan for someone to drive you home from your procedure.

 What will happen during endovenous ablation?

-What will happen after endovenous ablation?
+What should I expect after endovenous ablation?

 What are the risks of endovenous ablation?

 You may bleed more than usual or develop an infection.
 You may develop a pocket of blood under your skin that may need to be removed.
 You may get a blood clot in your leg.
 This may become life-threatening.
 Nerves and blood vessels may become damaged during your procedure.
 Your vein may become swollen, red, and painful.
 Your skin may be burned.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.